zhouyizirui/Fighter/README.md

 ## MVC in Cocos2dx

 As we all know, MVC is popular in front-end development, since it allows the software to extend easily.
 However, in C++, or more precisely in Cocos2dx, MVC is not fully supported.
-This is because the primitive objective of Cocos2dx is to help developer build game easily, so it does not support MVC inside the engine.
+This is because the primitive objective of Cocos2dx is to help developer build game easily, so it does not support MVC inside the game engine.

-Let's recall the process in implementing a game with Cocos2dx.
+Let's recall the former process in implementing a game with Cocos2dx.

 1. Create a CCScene and run it.
 2. Create a CCLayer as the child of CCScene.
 3. Create CCSprite on the CCLayer.
 4. Define CCAction for the sprites.
 5. Collision detection of these sprites.
+6. CCLayer responds to the touch events.
+7. Do the corresponding actions.

 This process is easy to use when the game scale is small.
 But if the logics in the game become complex, simple design like this is not acceptable any more.
-This is because CCLayer does TOO MUCH things, it is reposible for displaying, logic control, events handling and other issues.
+This is because CCLayer does TOO MUCH things, it is responsible for displaying, logic control, events handling and other issues.
 When game becomes complicated, the codes become lengthy and UGLY!
 Hence, in this respository, I try to implement the game with MVC.

 Let's get started!
 The picture below show the MVC architecture I used in cocos2dx game.